idansi98/App/README2.md

-npm start - run the app
+# Marak Teimani

+## How to run
+Type `npm start` in CLI to run.
-Open http://localhost:port to start the app (default is 3000)
+Open [http://localhost:port](http://localhost:3000) to start the app (default port is 3000)

-After the app is on, you are at the login page.
-If you are already registered - you can log-in and you will be redirected to your chat page without refreshing.
-If you have not registered yet, you should go to the registering page, and fill in all the required form.
-For now This will also give the new user a few open chats.
+## How to use
+After you opened the app you will be at the login screen.
+You can switch back and fourth between the login and register screens at any time.
+Currently, registering will create a few demo chats for the user.

-After you are at the chat page, you have multiple options:
+After a successful login / signup you are treated to the chat page.
+Current functionalities include:
-You can send a text-message, you can also send a voice-message and either an image or video message .
-You can also add new chat to your chats list, and another additional feature our App supports in is searching a user by his display name at the contacts list.
+- Creating a new chat
+- Sending a new text message
+- Sending a new media message (audio/video/image)
+- Searching a chat out of existing chats

+Currently this app supports a wide range of window sizes, for example if the window is horizontally small - the contacts tab will disappear so the user can focus on the current chat without too many menus taking screen real estate.

+## Dependencies
 We used these packages in our project:
-1)Jquery.
-2)React.
-2)React-bootstrap.
-3)React-dom.
-4)React-router-dom.
-6)React-scripts.
+1. Jquery.
+2. React.
+3. React-bootstrap.
+4. React-dom.
+5. React-router-dom.
+6. React-scripts.
-7)Web-vitals (project started with it automatically)
+7. Web-vitals (project started with it automatically)